mfontela/ArgentineBasin/README.md

 When used, please cite the original work:

 *Marcos Fontela, Antón Velo, Miguel Gilcoto, Fiz F. Pérez.
-Climate Change Stressors in Argentine Basin Water Masses.
+Anthropogenic CO_2_ and ocean acidification in Argentine Basin Water Masses over almost five decades of observations.
 2021.
 Science of the Total Environment.
-(Submitted)*
+(In review)*